 Volunteer clinical faculty

 The Betty Irene Moore School of Nursing at UC Davis values volunteer clinical faculty as important partners in education.
 These individuals play a significant role in the mission to transform health care through nursing education, research and leadership.
-Volunteer clinical faculty are community volunteers who teach and precept School of Nursing students in various health-care and community settings.
+Volunteer clinical faculty are community volunteers who teach, mentor and precept School of Nursing students in various health care and community settings.
 The appointment constitutes a valuable way to utilize a volunteer’s interest on a part-time, non-salaried, voluntary basis in the areas of teaching, system-change research and clinical expertise.

 Many School of Nursing volunteer clinical faculty are nurses, but experts from many other fields are also eligible, including social work, medicine, pharmacy, physical therapy, veterinary medicine and law, among others.
-Generally, an advanced degree is required, as well as demonstrated excellence in teaching.
+Generally, an advanced degree is required.
 Other skills may include policy expertise, significant public service, community leadership and collaborative research.
-Based on experience, volunteer clinical faculty are appointed at the assistant, associate or full clinical professor levels.
+Based on experience, volunteer clinical faculty are appointed at the rank of instructor, assistant, associate or full clinical professor.

 Types of appointments:

-- Preceptor/clinical instructor, volunteer series – Minimum of 20 hours of UC Davis Health System or School of Nursing service per academic year.
+- Preceptor or clinical instructor, volunteer series – Minimum of 20 hours of UC Davis Health or School of Nursing service per academic year.
 Teach on or off-site.

-- Assistant, associate, clinical professor, volunteer series – Minimum of 50 volunteer hours of UC Davis Health System or School of Nursing service per academic year.
+- Assistant, associate, or clinical professor, volunteer series – Minimum of 50 volunteer hours of UC Davis Health System or School of Nursing service per academic year.
+Precept on or off-site.

 - Collaboration with graduate students